Blog · Analysis · Last reviewed June 25, 2026

 The problem did not begin with generative AI.

 The clearest modern warning came from the Federal Communications Commission's 2017 net-neutrality proceeding.
 After the FCC received a record-breaking volume of comments, investigations found massive comment fraud.
-The New York Attorney General's 2021 report concluded that millions of fake comments had been submitted using real people's names and addresses without consent.
-The report also described separate campaigns that generated large numbers of comments with misleading tactics and little meaningful consent from the people named.
+The New York Attorney General's 2021 report and press materials said the investigation found 18 million fake comments in the FCC proceeding and half a million fake letters sent to Congress.
+The report concluded that real people's names and addresses were used without consent and described separate campaigns that generated large numbers of comments with misleading tactics and little meaningful consent from the people named.

 This older case matters because it separates two questions that are often confused.
 First: did real people participate?
 Second: did the comments add relevant information to the rulemaking record?
 A million authentic but identical slogans may have political meaning.
 They may not add a million units of legal or technical evidence.
 A smaller set of detailed comments from affected people may matter more for agency reasoning than a larger pile of automated agreement.